MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/wpf.md

 <!-- ====================================================================== -->
 ## Step 5 - Navigation events

 During webpage navigation, the WebView2 control raises events.
-The app that hosts WebView2 controls listens for the following events.
+The app that hosts WebView2 controls listens for the following events:

 *   `NavigationStarting`
 *   `SourceChanged`